pranjalpokharel7/emoji-translator/README.md

 #### Translation
 Simply use 'TURN ON'/'TURN OFF' button to enable/disable the translation feature.
 The extension will attempt to replace any emoji name typed in a text capturing element that matches the regex pattern`:[a-z_]:` by the adequate emoji, if the emoji exists in the extension database.\
 \
 The ':' character is the default for capturing the emoji name group, but it can also be changed from the settings page (starting and ending character change) to any character of the user's choice.
-Refresh the emoji after changing the start/end character using the 'REFRESH' button.\
+Reload any page you were previously working on for the new translation pattern change to be noticeable.\
 \
 **Note:** The translations can be found on the help/settings tab 'Dictionary'.\
 \